 The Well Trained Mind and Susan Wise Bauer are very well known in the homeschooling world for providing a classical curriculum program.
 Story of the World is also written by the same author.

-While she makes an argument on her blog about why she is classical—dividing up the developmental stages into the grammar, logic, rhetoric stages, doing history chronologically—the approach is not necessarily classical.
+While she makes an argument on her blog about why she is classical—dividing up the developmental stages into the grammar, logic, rhetoric stages, doing history chronologically—the approach to writing is not necessarily classical.

 There is no recitation or memorizing of facts, there is no mastering of information before moving on and there is not a lot of classical literature being used, although she does use original sources quite a bit.

-Narration is a Charlotte Mason approach and it is used almost extensively in the elementary series of her writing program.
+Narration is a Charlotte Mason approach and it is used almost extensively in the elementary series of this homeschool writing program.

 While this does not diminish from the quality of the curriculum, if you are looking for a very strict classical approach, you may be disappointed in this.

-However, even if you are looking for that, my opinion is that you will not be disappointed with this homeschool writing curriculum.
+However, even if you are looking for a purely classical writing curriculum, my opinion is that you will not be disappointed with this homeschool writing curriculum.
 Writing can be a difficult skill to teach, and this curriculum does it effortlessly.